scrubgay/scrubgay.github.io/markdowns/cv.md

   - Analyzed and visualized data about guest base using Excel and R
   - Spoke frequently with Spanish-monolingual guests
   - Translated signage and guest-facing marketing materials to Spanish
-  - Fostered partnerships with government, commthirdy, and internal organizations and departments
+  - Fostered partnerships with government, community, and internal organizations and departments
   - Successfully wrote a grant for Publix Charities
   - Implemented basic budgets, purchasing, sourcing